How do I compile drivers for Linux automation in Ghost Solution Suite?

 Compiling drivers for Linux and adding them to your Linux Automation image

-To complete this How To, you will need access to a computer running Linux (most any distro will work; these steps were written using Centos 6.5).
+To complete this procedure, you will need access to a computer running Linux (most any distro will work; these steps were written using Centos 6.5).
 You will also need to access a Ghost Solution Suite server.
 It is presumed you have a basic understanding of Linux and Ghost Solution Suite.
 Ghost Solution Suite 3.x , along with Linux kernel version 3.18.22/, were used in the creation of this document.

 Note: The Linux pre-boot environment shipping with Ghost Solution Suite uses kernel 3.18.22 .
 Compile drivers against this kernel version and source.